ManeraKai/simplytranslate_go/README.md

 ```

 ## Config
-Copy the template config file with the default settings to this path `/etc/simplytranslate_go/`
+Copy the config file `web.yaml` with the default settings to this path `/etc/simplytranslate_go/`

 ```
 $ sudo mkdir /etc/simplytranslate_go/